andrewxcheng/react-template-capstone/README.md

 ### Debug with the Agent
 When something breaks, paste the error and ask for a fix.
 If your app won’t run, copy the exact terminal error and try asking:

-“Here’s my error.
-Explain what it means and give the smallest fix.”
+* “Here’s my error.
+Explain what it means and make minimal edits to fix the error.”

-“Fix this without changing the project structure.”
+* “My program unexpectedly does the following ...
+Please fix this so that it does ... without changing the project structure.”

-“Show me the exact file + lines to edit.”
+* “Please add the following feature to my application...”

 ## Minimal Project Structure
 ```